 - Occupancy Permits – Zoning approval is often required to operate your businesses out of a commercial business location.
 In some municipalities, businesses operating out of personal residences will need to register for a home occupation permit.

-- Occupational / Professional Licensing – While not a business license, some occupations or professions will need licensing before being offering their service.
-In some locations there may be both a state and local requirement.
+- Occupational / Professional Licensing – While not a business license, some occupations or professions will need licensing before offering their service.
+In some locations, there may be both a state and local requirement.
 Some states have a centralized agency overseeing professional licensing, while other states have individual boards.
 Some of the more common types of businesses that need occupational licensing include: